MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Additionally, a [**CopyFiles**](https://docs.microsoft.com/windows-hardware/drivers/install/inf-copyfiles-directive) directive cannot be used to rename a file.
 These restrictions are required so that the installation of an INF on a device does not result in the creation of new files in the DriverStore directory.

-Since [**SourceDisksFiles**](https://docs.microsoft.com/windows-hardware/drivers/install/inf-sourcedisksfiles-section) entries cannot have multiple entries with the same filename and CopyFiles cannot be used to rename a file, every file that an INF references must have a **unique file name**.
+Since [**SourceDisksFiles**](https://docs.microsoft.com/windows-hardware/drivers/install/inf-sourcedisksfiles-section) entries cannot have multiple entries with the same filename and CopyFiles cannot be used to rename a file, every file that an INF references must have a unique file name.

 For more information about finding and loading files from the driver store, see [Universal Driver Scenarios](https://docs.microsoft.com/windows-hardware/drivers/develop/universal-driver-scenarios#dynamically-finding-and-loading-files-from-the-driver-store).